 However, when the case is won, a 25% success fee will be deducted from your total award value while you receive the rest.

 Time Limit For Your Dental Negligence Claim

 As with other medical negligence claim, the Limitation Act of 1980 stipulates a strict time limit for making dental claims.
 You only have a three-year time frame from the date of the dental negligence or from the date you became aware of it to make a dental claim.
 If unfortunately, the individual is dead, this three-year time limit starts from the date of death.

 The few exceptions to the rule are;

 - Where the individual is below 18 years of age as at the time of the incident, a claim can be made even until the 21st of the individual.
 This is because the time limit usually activates when the individual becomes an adult.

 - Where the individual is mentally or physically incapacitated and unable to make claims, this rule may not apply until the individual is able to do so.

-However, in the above cases, the individuals do not have to wait for long until they are able to make claims by themselves before taking legal actions against their negligent dentist.
+However, in the above cases, the individuals do not have to wait for long until they are able to make claims by themselves.
 A close relation or next of kin (litigation friend) can make claims on their behalf.
 They will have to present a proof of authority or show that they are the next of kin in order to make claims.

 Our specialist medical negligence solicitors are ready to answer whatever questions you may have and give you more explanations about how you can make claims on behalf of a loved one.